N3UN3R/data_preparation/README.md

 # data_preparation
-this repo contains all scripts that were needed to prepare the input data for the algorithms
+this repo contains all scripts that are need to calculate the power costs for all possible household-pairs.

-this repo will contain the scripts for:

 getDataFromAssetListe.py
 - this script contain various functions to get data from AssetListe.json